Gopxfs/fire-data-app/README.md

 # Fire Data
 This application gathers data from the [INPE API](https://queimadas.dgi.inpe.br/queimadas/dados-abertos/#), showcasing the number of daily focused fires in South America.
-The user can select the country, state, and city for more specific information.
+The user can select the country, state for more specific information.

 ## Built With:
 - React & Redux